 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

 - Changes made to this recipe will alter the taste, so beware.

 - To help lower the fat and cholesterol use less fat in your ground venison burger.
 This recipe was calculated using 80/20 ground venison burger because that’s what most hunters use.
 If yours has less fat added to it, it will also have less cholesterol.
-For this recipe, you could even use ground burger that doesn’t have any added fat.
-To further lower the fat, cholesterol and several other things, use almond milk in place of the milk and use an egg alternative.
+For this recipe, you could even use a ground burger that doesn’t have any added fat.
+To further lower the fat, cholesterol, and several other things, use almond milk in place of the milk and use an egg alternative.

 - To help lower the sodium use low-sodium beef stock, and use a salt alternative for the added salt in the recipe or maybe omit some of the salt.
 Also, look for a healthier butter alternative or use a little less.
 You could also make your own marinara sauce or use only a little to place on the top–Prepackage products will always have a higher sodium amount than homemade.

 - To lower the carbs look for low carb pasta.
 I know this is a stuffed manicotti recipe, but you can use whatever pasta is healthier and just mix it all together and heat it in the oven with cheese and it will be good.